Wording ‘Adults Only’ Wedding Invitations

 Including Guest Names – Name Belly Bands

-2 options for addressing your Invitations clearly is to either print your guest names on the invitation or use a Name Belly Band.
+There are 2 options for addressing your Invitations clearly.
+Either print your guest names on the invitation or use a Name Belly Band.
 Belly Bands are paper wraps that are printed with your individual guest names and wrapped around your invitations to keep everything together and are the perfect way to add more colour to your suite.
 This can be a great way of avoiding any ‘plus ones’ and allows you to list the names of children (if invited).
 You can select ‘Belly Bands’ when you order online.
 The design will suit your selected invitation.

 ‘Adults Only’ Wording